martgil/webext-docs/theme.rst

       :name: [``stylesheet``]
       :type: (:ref:`theme.ExtensionURL`, optional)

       URL to a stylesheet introducing additional CSS variables, extending the theme-able areas of Thunderbird.
-The `theme_experiment add-on in our example repository <https://github.com/thunderbird/sample-extensions/tree/master/manifest_v2/theme_experiment>`__ is using the stylesheet shown below, to add the :value:`--chat-button-color` CSS color variable:
+The <a href='https://github.com/thunderbird/sample-extensions/tree/master/manifest_v2/theme_experiment'>theme_experiment add-on in our example repository</a> is using the stylesheet shown below, to add the :value:`--chat-button-color` CSS color variable:

       .. literalinclude:: includes/theme/theme_experiment_style.css
         :language: CSS